OK, I'll admit my bias right away about magazines for hikers.

-Also, they seem to understand that hikers come in two genders and various age ranges.
+Also, they seem to understand that hikers come in two genders.

-So it richly deserves a place on a "Magazines for Hikers" list.
+So it richly deserves a place on my "Magazines for Hikers" list.

 Because they try to appeal to a general audience, some of what they say won't apply to you.
 Grab the good stuff and let the rest roll right off your cortex.